 Resource scarcity plays a role in today’s violence and conflicts as well.
 For instance, among the causes of the Syrian war lies a dramatic stress over domestic water resources due to the growth of the country population, bad agricultural practices, and a multi-year drought, the latter plausibly linked with climate change.
 In general, changes in the climate and rainfall regime have historically acted as triggers for conflict, especially in situations already presenting factors that produce social tension, such as ethnic divides.

 The situation seems not so different in other parts of the world.
 Failing states represents today one of the main threats to world security.
 The international displacement of people that the world has experienced in the last few years may well become the norm in the close future.
 All that can be linked together by what we learned from history.
-Far to often, humans reached the limit of the environment where they lived.
-That not only led to poverty and starvation.
-Far to often also to conflict, warfare, and genocide.
+Far too often humans reached the limit of the environment where they lived.
+That not only led to poverty and starvation, often also to conflict, warfare, and genocide.

 Like it or not, the picture that emerges from rigorous research is that we are not noble savages, nor fallen angels.
 We are the product of blind evolutionary forces, just as any other living being.
 That may sound depressing.
 Still, I believe that the recent accumulation of serious knowledge on how human actually behave (and behaved) is invaluable.
 More than that, it is essential to build sustainable societies and institutions: something that may work with actual people, not only with an idealised picture of what we’d like to be.